-Data Item Response Options Content Guidance and Related Definitions Select Subrecipient Drop-down menu with subrecipient names This item is only visible if you entered subrecipients in the Administration section.
+Data Item Response Options Content Guidance and Related Definitions Select Subrecipient Drop-down menu with subrecipient names This item is visible only if you entered subrecipients in the Administration section.
 If not, SPARS assumes that the approach or innovation that you are reporting is at the grantee level.
-Promising approaches and innovations could include innovations that you as the grantee implemented with a subrecipient or high-need community.
+Promising approaches and innovations can include innovations you as the grantee implemented with a subrecipient or high-need community.
 Promising Approach or Innovation Name Free text The field accepts up to 100 characters.
 Briefly describe the promising approach or innovation implemented Free text The field accepts up to 1,000 characters.